nirbhay94/laravel-hubspot/README.md

 2.Get a HubSpot API Key from the Intergrations page of your HubSpot account.

-3.<code>php artisan vendor:publish --provider="Nirbhay\Hubspot\HubspotServiceProvider" --tag="config"</code> will create a config/hubspot.php file.
+3.<code>php artisan vendor:publish --provider="Nirbhay\Hubspot\HubspotServiceProvider"</code> will create a config/hubspot.php file.

 4.Add your HubSpot API key into the your <code>.env</code> file: <code>HAPI_KEY=yourApiKey</code>